 Why is it called The Matthew Bible?

-t is called The Matthew Bible (or The Thomas Matthew Bible ) because it was originally published under the pseudonym "Thomas Mathew".
-It is its name and is not referring to being owned by Matthew so therefor it does not have an s or apostrophe s .
+It is called The Matthew Bible (or The Thomas Matthew Bible ) because it was originally published under the pseudonym "Thomas Mathew."
+Thomas Matthew is its name and it is not referring to being owned by Matthew; so therefor it does not have an s or 's .
 Note that The King James Bible does not have an apostrophe in its title either.

 which is all the holy Scrip-